leehiufung911/chameleon-autoresearch/README.md

 Feels like a chemistry undergrad kind of level of research

 --yes, claude wrote everything below.
-I won't apologize for the slop, however, the ideas are my own, and I think autonomous computational chemistry is a worthwhile thing to play with.
+And there may or may not be a ton of mistakes--I could not oversee everything, I have a day job doing synthesis.
+I won't apologize for the slop, however, the ideas are my own, and I think autonomous computational chemistry is a kinda cool thing to play with.